 Cross country skiing by Grand Junction

 The County Line Trail System is similarly perfect for classic skiing and skate skiing.
 Families prefer this trail mostly because of its safe parking facility as well as the easy ski trail provided by the flat Tower Trail.
 Meanwhile, the Ward Trail System is best for those who prefer to do backcountry skiing.
-Mesa Lakes, Ward Lake, and Griffiths Lake are perfect snowshoeing off-trails.
+Mesa Lakes, Ward Lake, and Griffiths Lake are perfect snowshoeing trails.

 Considered as the world’s largest flat-topped mountain, the Grand Mesa has an elevation of more than 10,000 feet.
 Its heavy snowfalls and long season offers 300 inches of snow every year.
 Days for winter recreation are plenty.
-Skiers can enjoy 25,000 days of classic ski trails and marked ski touring trails each season.
+Skiers can enjoy miles of classic ski trails and marked ski touring trails each season.

 Trail MapL: Grand Mesa Nordic Council (PNG)